Black titi monkey

 The black titi monkey (Cheracebus lugens), is a species of titi, a type of New World monkey, from South America.
 It is found in Brazil, Colombia, and Venezuela.
-It was described in 1811 as Calicebus lugens.
+It was described in 1811 as Callicebus lugens.
 It is sometimes called the widow monkey.

 Distribution

 This species has the largest range of the Cheracebus species, ranging from the Branco River and Rio Negro north to the Orinoco and Caqueta river basins.